 Courtesy of The Delaney Hotel / Expedia

 For a taste of local food, drink and music, this hotel is the place to stay.
-The on-site restaurant at the Delaney features a variety of local microbrews, some of which might have just been delivered that same day.
+The on-site restaurant at the Delaney features a variety of microbrews, some of which might have just been delivered that same day.
 Opt for the small plates and sharables – do not skip Mama Becky’s meatballs, which come with a spicy arrabbiata sauce and asiago cheese.
-When night falls, the restaurant brings in local bands to play music while you enjoy your beer and dinner.
+When night falls, the restaurant brings in local bands to play while you enjoy your beer and dinner.

 Courtesy of The Eo Inn - Downtown / Expedia

-If you’re looking for an extended stay in downtown Orlando, book the EO Inn.
+If you’re looking for an extended stay in downtown Orlando, book the Eo Inn.
 Choose from a range of modern rooms and suites, many with large bathrooms and private terraces.
-Lake Eola Park and the Orlando Museum of Art are both nearby, plus the very popular JINYA Ramen Bar, serving up ramen with fresh seafood and vegetables, is around the corner.
+Lake Eola Park and the Orlando Museum of Art are both nearby, plus the popular JINYA Ramen Bar, serving up ramen with fresh seafood and vegetables, is around the corner.

-Courtyard by Marriott Orlando Downtown
+Courtyard by Marriott Orlando Downtown, for live music

 Courtesy of Courtyard by Marriott Orlando Downtown / Expedia

-Double Tree by Hilton Hotel Orlando Downtown
+Double Tree by Hilton Hotel Orlando Downtown, for the nightlife

 Courtesy of DoubleTree by Hilton Orlando Downtown / Expedia

 Lake views are endless at this hotel that’s near Lake Ivanhoe and its surrounding park.
-The hotel is just a few short minutes from the nightlife of downtown Orlando, and a free shuttle ride away from big venues like the Amway Center and Exploria Stadium.
+The hotel is just a few short minutes from the nightlife of downtown Orlando, and a free shuttle ride away from big venues such as the Amway Center and Exploria Stadium.
 After a game or concert, enjoy the rooftop pool and take in the sights and sounds of downtown Orlando.

-These recommendations were updated on November 11, 2020 to keep your travel plans fresh.
+These recommendations were updated on November 8, 2021 to keep your travel plans fresh.